tangle-network/eigensdk-rs/README.md

 cd eigensdk-rs
 ```

-Build the project:
+---
+## Usage

+### Building
 ```bash
 cargo build --release
 ```

-To use EigenSDK-RS in your own Rust project, just add the following dependency to your `Cargo.toml`:
+or to use EigenSDK-RS in your own Rust project, just add the following dependency to your `Cargo.toml`:
 ```toml
 [dependencies]
 eigensdk-rs = { git = "https://github.com/webb-tools/eigensdk-rs" }